 We are all very focused on the color of our front doors, but don't neglect what it looks like on the inside!
 Painting the inside of your front door could be all you need to add a subtle splash of color to your hallway – and you can really easily DIY it on the cheap.
 Use our guide to painting a door to get your finish spot on.

 17. Create a pink gallery wall

-Another pink room idea for those commitment-phobes is to create a galley wall with a mostly pink colour scheme.
+Another pink room idea for those commitment-phobes is to create a gallery wall idea with a mostly pink color scheme.
 That way you can incorporate some pink into your interiors but once you are over your fuchsia love affair you can switch up your photos and prints again.